odennav/vmware-vsphere-sddc-private-cloud/README.md

 ![](https://github.com/odennav/vmware-sddc-private-cloud/blob/main/docs/datacenter.PNG)

-The objective of this project is harness VMware infrastructure to provide private cloud hosting solutions for your home lab.
+The objective of this project is to utilize VMware infrastructure for private cloud hosting solutions in your home lab.
-You'll also find relevant guides for other means of large-scale VMware deployments.
+You'll also find relevant guides on alternative large-scale VMware deployments.

 The two core components of vSphere are `ESXi` and `vCenter Server`.

-ESXi is the virtualization platform on which you can create and run virtual machines and virtual appliances.
+ESXi is the virtualization platform to make virtual machines and virtual appliances.

 The vCenter server appliance is a preconfigured virtual machine optimized for running vCenter server and the vCenter server components. vCenter server is a service that lets you pool and manage the resources of multiple hosts.